Faisalsouz/bankruptcy/data/Eikon/README.md

 * **Bankrupt**

-  This folder contains 4 csv files of converting Tickers and CUSIPs from Compustat to ISINs and RICs from Eikon, for 112 bankrupt companies.
+  This folder contains 4 csv files of converting Tickers and CUSIPs from Compustat to Eikon recognized ISINs and RICs, for 112 bankrupt companies.

 * **Healthy**

-  This folder contains 24 csv files of converting Tickers and CUSIPs from Compustat to ISINs and RICs from Eikon, for 20783 healthy companies.
-For each conversion, since Eikon does not accept large-batch conversion of identifiers, we needed to divide the list to smaller chunks.
+  This folder contains 24 csv files of converting Tickers and CUSIPs from Compustat to Eikon recognized ISINs and RICs, for 20783 healthy companies.
+For each conversion, since Eikon does not accept large-batch conversion of identifiers, we needed to divide the list into smaller chunks.
 Though it was possible to work with 10,000-company chunks, but it seemed like with the bigger sizes of batchs, the conversions results have more mysterious missing rows.

 * **ConvertSymbol.[py,ipynb]**